Absolute Return 100 Fund (PARTX)

 Each fund seeks to earn a positive total return that exceeds the rate of inflation by a targeted amount over a reasonable period of time regardless of market conditions.
 There can be no assurance that a fund will meet its objective.
 The fund is not intended to outperform stocks and bonds during strong market rallies.
 Consult your financial advisor to determine which fund fits into your investment goals and time horizon.

 Consider these risks before investing: Allocation of assets among asset classes may hurt performance.
 Bond prices may fall or fail to rise over time for several reasons, including general financial market conditions, changing market perceptions of the risk of default, changes in government intervention, and factors related to a specific issuer.
 These factors may also lead to periods of high volatility and reduced liquidity in the bond markets.
-The fund's active trading strategy may lose money or not earn a return sufficient to cover associated trading and other costs.
 Bond investments are subject to interest-rate risk (the risk of bond prices falling if interest rates rise) and credit risk (the risk of an issuer defaulting on interest or principal payments).
 Interest-rate risk is greater for longer-term bonds, and credit risk is greater for below-investment-grade bonds.
 Unlike bonds, funds that invest in bonds have fees and expenses.
 Lower-rated bonds may offer higher yields in return for more risk.
 Funds that invest in government securities are not guaranteed.
 Mortgage-backed securities are subject to prepayment risk and the risk that they may increase in value less when interest rates decline and decline in value more when interest rates rise.
 International investing involves currency, economic, and political risks.
 Emerging-market securities have illiquidity and volatility risks.
 The fund may not achieve its goal, and it is not intended to be a complete investment program.
 Risks associated with derivatives include increased investment exposure (which may be considered leverage) and, in the case of over-the-counter instruments, the potential inability to terminate or sell derivatives positions and the potential failure of the other party to the instrument to meet its obligations.
 The fund's effort to produce lower-volatility returns may not be successful and may make it more difficult at times for the fund to achieve its targeted return.
 Under certain market conditions, the fund may accept greater-than-typical volatility to seek its targeted return.
 You can lose money by investing in the fund.
 The fund's prospectus lists additional risks.

 Allocations may not total 100% of net assets because the table includes the notional value of derivatives (the economic value for purposes of calculating periodic payment obligations), in addition to the market value of securities.